-One of the things I love about NYC is that no matter who you are or what you like.
-In New York City you can find everything.
-So if you want to go to the UK but can’t afford the airfare (or you just can’t deal with the weather like me)?
-No worries, visit one of these Brit approved places.
+One of the things I love about NYC is that no matter who you are or what you like, you can find everything.
+So, if you want to go to the UK but can’t afford the airfare (or can’t deal with the weather, like me), visit the top stores and British restaurants NYC is home to.

 Finding a Decent British Cup of Tea in NYC

 3. Tea & Sympathy

 Tea & Sympathy is a top British store NYC is home to and consists of a restaurant and small shop with British treats and knick-knacks.
 This charming shop is located in the trendy Greenwich Village neighborhood, so it’s a great place to visit during an afternoon of shopping.

 Tea & Sympathy not only sells tea, cakes, and groceries, but it also has a restaurant serving classic British comfort food like bangers and mash, hot pot, and roast beef with all the trimmings.
 If you still have room at the end of your meal, end your experience with a large helping of sticky toffee pudding.
 Stepping into Tea & Sympathy feels like going back home to the UK!

 With more teas on its menu than I’ve seen outside of Asia, you’ll struggle to choose just one at Alice’s Teacup.
 I went with the Alice Special, and I wasn’t disappointed.

 The cream tea at Alice’s Teacup was a bit of a disappointment.
 The scones were delicious, so much so that I was willing to overlook that there wasn’t a fruit scone in sight.
 But I initially visited with promises of clotted cream and jam to smear on my scones.
 This is what I got…

 They served a piddly amount of cream, and to add insult to injury, it WAS NOT authentic clotted cream.
 My hopes and dreams were smashed, but I soldiered on and dreamed of the day I’d be reunited with my favorite afternoon treat back in the UK.